alperalin/alperalin/README.md

-## Hi I'm Alper 👋
+## Hi, I'm Alper 👋

-I'm a Frontend and a WordPress Developer.
+I'm Frontend and WordPress Developer.

 👨‍💻 Currently working as a freelance developer.